 Congratulations to all of us in the Proust Group!
 After two years (February 2001 to January 2003) and 3,500 pages, we have concluded our discussions of Marcel Proust’s monumental seven-part novel, À la recherche du temps perdu, In Search of Lost Time, originally translated as Remembrance of Things Past.

-Below are links to various articles, archives, film connections, and more.
+Below are links to various articles, archives, film connections, online editions, and more.
 On a fluffier note, I’ve also included a recipe for madeleines, the scrumptious little cakes that set Proust’s intimate epic in motion.
 Enjoy!

 - Marcel Proust — Wikipedia

 - Proust Books Online — including free editions

 - Kolb-Proust Archive — devoted to the study of the author and his time

 - Proust’s Letters & Articles — features English translations of his lesser known writings

 - Proust Films — from the Internet Movie Database (IMDb)

 - 1915 film, Les Vampires [refers to a gang of master criminals; nothing supernatural] — Louis Feuillade‘s 10-part, seven-hour adventure serial (do a search here for the remaining chapters) — shot on location all over Paris — gives a first-hand look at Proust’s contemporary milieu.
 Feuillade moves between upper echelon society to the shadowy criminal underworld and everything in between.
 Les Vampires is wildly entertaining; and was a major influence on the Surrealists (who relished its “questioning of narrative certainty”), not to mention all the action/adventure films made since.
 Say, wasn’t that the Baron de Charlus at the ill-fated ball in Episode 5?